OjhaGopal/OjhaGopal/README.md

 ## 🧑💻 About Me

 Hi!
-I'm **Gopal Ojha**, a passionate Software Engineer and AI enthusiast from India 🇮🇳
+I'm **Gopal Ojha**, a passionate Software Engineer and AI enthusiast

-Currently working as a **Software Engineer** at [Tradejini](https://www.tradejini.com), a leading fintech company specializing in discount brokerage and trading solutions.
+Currently working as a **Junior Software Engineer** at [Tradejini](https://www.tradejini.com), a leading fintech company specializing in discount brokerage and trading solutions.
 Completed B.Tech in AI (2025).
 I love building scalable systems, creating innovative web applications, and solving complex problems with elegant code.

 💼 **Professional Work**: Most of my enterprise-level contributions are in private repositories under [@Gopalojha22](https://github.com/Gopalojha22), where I work on production systems for tradejini.com and fintech solutions.